blackflux/lambda-monitor/README.md

 If you decide to uninstall, simply run `sls remove --stage=STAGE`

-*Important:* Currently subscription updates are on a timer.
-So it can take up to an hour until your logs are all subscribed correctly.
-If you want to accelerate this you can manually execute the subscribe function.

 ### Configure Rollbar (Optional)

 First create a new Rollbar project and call it `lambda-monitor` or similar.
 Now create a server write key for each stage that you are using and put it into the corresponding `STAGE.yml` file (see above).